veevo/dev/content/en/disclaimer.md

 ---
-section: Veevo.org
 title: Disclaimer
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
-date: 2019-02-13 14:00:00
+date: 2020-01-01
+image: "images/contact.jpg"
 ---

-## Introduction
 Veevo.org is an independent, privacy-focused, completely volunteered developed and run organization.
 We don't host ads.
 We don't benefit financially from this site and we never will.

 Our mission is different: we expect to provide light to the human being through the teachings of [Spiritism](/spiritism).